 Driving improvement in working conditions

-“In every country and in every sector where we work, the UTZ standard sets out requirements for decent conditions for workers”, Leonie explains.
+“In every country and in every sector where we work, the UTZ standard sets out requirements for better conditions for workers”, Leonie explains.
 “For hazelnuts we set out some additional requirements focused on the specific context in Turkey.”

 “Many of the workers live in accommodation settlements provided by the government or the International Labor Organization.
 Our standard requires the farmer groups to reach out to relevant authorities to ensure that these workers have access to clean water, sanitation facilities, and so on.
 When group members provide housing to workers themselves, they must provide adequate living conditions.”